 In finished basements, interior stairs going up to the upper floor are required.

-These stairs must be covered with tiles, carpet, or other coverings for them to be complete.
+These stairs must be covered with tiles, carpet, or other coverings.

 Trap doors and ladders cannot be used as a replacement for stairs in a finished basement.

-Not having stairs with proper finishing makes a basement incomplete.
+Not having stairs with proper finishing makes a basement unfinished.

 A finished basement should have properly installed electrical, plumbing, and HVAC systems.

-Depending upon the homeowner’s choice you can have a false ceiling to cover the different ducts and wiring or leave it open for more accessibility.
+Depending upon the homeowner’s choice, you can have a false ceiling to cover the different ducts and wiring.

 Finished basements also have proper lighting in accordance with the building codes.